varkenvarken/CoffeeScraper/Readme.md

 ## Description

-The focus in getting current price information from some websites for a particular brand of coffee I drink a lot.
+The focus is on getting current price information from some websites for a particular brand of coffee I drink a lot.

 Some of those websites are very straight forword to parse and even provide meta tags